Approval-Seeking Behavior in relationships: Signs & How to Heal

-What does approval-seeking behavior mean in a relationship?
+What is approval-seeking behavior in a relationship?

-Why do you seek approval from your partner: 5 causes
+Why do you seek approval from your partner?
+5 causes

 We have all sought validation or approval from others at some point.
 For example, as a teenager, you may need the approval of your parents to do certain things.
 Also, your child may be seeking your approval.